fortinetdev/terraform-provider-fortios/website/docs/r/fortios_vpncertificate_setting.html.markdown

 ## Argument Reference

 The following arguments are supported:

 * `ocsp_status` - Enable/disable receiving certificates using the OCSP.
 * `ocsp_option` - Specify whether the OCSP URL is from certificate or configured OCSP server.
+* `ssl_ocsp_source_ip` - Source IP address to use to communicate with the OCSP server.
 * `ocsp_default_server` - Default OCSP server.
+* `interface_select_method` - Specify how to select outgoing interface to reach server.
+* `interface` - Specify outgoing interface to reach server.
 * `check_ca_cert` - Enable/disable verification of the user certificate and pass authentication if any CA in the chain is trusted (default = enable).
 * `check_ca_chain` - Enable/disable verification of the entire certificate chain and pass authentication only if the chain is complete and all of the CAs in the chain are trusted (default = disable).
 * `subject_match` - When searching for a matching certificate, control how to find matches in the certificate subject name.